Death of Jimi Hendrix: Inconsistencies and the Scotland Yard inquiry

 Tony Brown, author of Jimi Hendrix: The Final Days (1997), had been in regular contact with Dannemann from 1980 until her death in 1996.
-He visited with her on multiple occasions and spoke with her numerous times over the phone.
+He visited her on multiple occasions and spoke with her numerous times over the phone.
 Soon after contacting her, Brown came to the conclusion that her account of the events of Hendrix's final days "would change from one call to the next."
 In the days following Hendrix's death, she gave two significantly different accounts of the morning of September 18.

 At approximately 4:00 p.m. on September 18, Dannemann told Police Sergeant John Shaw: "We went to sleep about 7:00 a.m.
 When I woke up at eleven his face was covered in vomit, and he was breathing noisily.
 I sent for an ambulance, and he was taken to hospital.
 I also noticed that ten of my sleeping tablets were missing."
 In a statement given to P. Weyell of the coroner's office on September 24, she said:

 I made a sandwich and we talked until about 7:00 a.m.
 He then said that he wanted to go to sleep.
 He took some tablets, and we went to bed.
 I woke up about 11:00 a.m., and saw that Jimi's face was covered in vomit.
 I tried to wake him but could not.
 I called an ambulance and he was taken to the hospital in Kensington ...
 Prior to going with him to the hospital, I checked my supply of Vesparax sleeping tablets and found that nine of them were missing.

 In Dannemann's initial statements, she said she awoke at 11 a.m. on September 18.
 During the inquest she stated that she awoke at 10:20 a.m., and left to purchase cigarettes, something she had previously failed to mention.
 In 1971, she wrote a manuscript in which she said she awoke at 10 a.m.
 In 1975, during an interview with author Caesar Glebbeek, Dannemann stated that she awoke at 9 a.m.
 According to Burdon, Dannemann phoned him as "the first light of dawn was coming through the window."
 Stickells said he received a phone call regarding a problem with Hendrix "between 8 a.m. and 9 a.m."
 Mitchell said he waited for Hendrix at the Speakeasy Club until they closed at 4 a.m., and a couple of hours after his hour and a half drive home, he received a phone call from Stickells, who told him Hendrix had died.
 In her statements to the police and coroner's office, Dannemann never mentioned telephoning Burdon.